neharashid160/Internship-tasks/README.md

 # Internship-tasks
-Health & Mental Health Chatbot
+Health & Mental Health Chatbottask 4 and 5

 A simple and interactive chatbot built using Python and Streamlit that provides basic guidance on health and mental well-being.
 This project aims to create awareness and offer supportive responses based on user input.